jhuckaby/magic-sorting-system/README.md

 **Q. Why not simply teleport items to the _nearest_ matching item frame?
 Then you wouldn't even need a maximum teleport distance!**

 A. That is true, however we actually don't want items teleported to the nearest matching item frame per se.
 Consider that a single sort group may have double or more item frames, to load balance the deposited items between multiple hoppers and/or chests.
 See [Multiple Item Frames](#multiple-item-frames) for an example.
 In this case, to handle large numbers of deposited items at once, we need to randomize between the target item frames, but still maintain compatibility with multiple sorting systems in the same world.
 That is where the maximum distance (8 chunks) comes into play.

-**Q. Why do I have to break the chest to sort my items?
-You just recreate it anyway!**

-A. The way the data pack works is, can only teleport raw loose items.
-That is, items outside of your inventory and chests, which are literally sitting on the ground.
-You could actually just toss all the items out of your inventory onto the lapis block and they'd teleport, but that is cumbersome for a full inventory.
-It is actually easier for the player and requires fewer clicks to dump your inventory into a chest, then break the chest.

-There are probably many ways to automate this process using redstone, trapped chests, droppers, command blocks, etc.  But one of the main features of the magic sorting system is that it doesn't require any redstone or commands.
-That being said, feel free to build out any custom item drop-off system you like!

 **Q. I dropped off a stack of coal but it didn't split between my two item frames!**